 In his rookie season on the FWT Craig achieved two podium finishes, including second place on the legendary Swiss freeride venue the Bec de Rosses at the Tour final in Verbier.
 Second place in Vallnord-Arcalis helped him to a ninth place finish on overall rankings and a spot back on the Tour for 2019.

 Making a solid start to his second season on the Freeride World Tour in 2019, with a fifth place in Hakuba, Japan, Craig went on to claim a spectacular win at stop two at Kicking Horse Resort in Canada.
 One of the youngest riders on the prestigious world tour, Craig wowed the judges and spectators with some of the biggest tricks of the day and his creative use of the course.
-Unfortunately, a broken heel sustained a few weeks later put Craig out of action for the rest of the Tour but we were delighted to see him back competing at the Winter Games this season.
-Not only back in competition, but on the podium in third place at the North Face Frontier Freeride World Qualifier four star event!
+Unfortunately, a broken heel sustained a few weeks later put Craig out of action for the rest of the Tour.
+Thankfully, he was back in action in time for the NZ winter and achieved a third place at the North Face Frontier Freeride World Qualifier four star event!

 The whole Murray clan is at home in the hills, in 2015 Craig joined Mum, Dad and older brother Charlie to compete in the Godzone Adventure Race, a seven day non-stop mission mountaineering, trekking, kayaking and biking through NZ's Southern Alps.
 They finished an impressive eighth place.